Music of Israel: Characteristics

 Leaders of the musical movement associated with Shirei Eretz Yisrael included Matityahu Shelem, known for compositions such as VeDavid Yefe Eynaim and Shibbolet Basadeh, and Yedidia Admon, known for Shademati.
 These composers aimed to incorporate elements of Palestinian, Arabic, and other Middle Eastern musical traditions into their work.
 They employed simple harmonies and favored the natural minor scale instead of the melodic and harmonic minor scales commonly used in European music.
 They also avoided the augmented second interval, a characteristic of the Hungarian minor scale often found in klezmer music.
 In 1943, music critic and composer Menashe Ravina criticized this interval as "depressing" and overly sentimental.

-Some musicians, including Marc Lavry—composer of Shir Ha-Emek and Kitatenu Balayla Tzoedet—produced works in both the emerging Hebrew musical style and the European classical tradition in which they had been trained.
+Some musicians, including Marc Lavry (composer of Shir Ha-Emek and Kitatenu Balayla Tzoedet) produced works in both the New Hebrew musical style and the European classical tradition in which they had been trained.
 Lavry's song Zemer reflects the Hebrew style, while his opera Dan HaShomer follows European classical conventions.
-Other composers, such as Mordechai Zeira—known for Hayu Leylot, Layla Layla, and Shney Shoshanim—expressed regret for not adopting the new style.
+Other composers, such as Mordechai Zeira (known for Hayu Leylot, Layla Layla, and Shney Shoshanim) expressed regret for not adopting the new style.
 Zeira referred to his continued use of European idioms as "the Russian disease".